Grand Canyon Family Trip Cost: $1,200-$5,500 (2026)

 The Complete Cost Breakdown

-The Grand Canyon is one of those rare destinations where the main attraction is essentially free.
+The Grand Canyon is one of those rare destinations where the main attraction is nearly free.
 Pay $35 at the gate and you've got 7 days of access to one of the most jaw-dropping landscapes on the planet.
 The catch?
 The Grand Canyon is in the middle of nowhere (that's kind of the point), and everything from lodging to food to getting there in the first place costs money because of the remote location.

 Here's what a family of 4 actually spends on a South Rim trip in 2026, broken into three tiers.